Sepulta/physics_gifmaker/README.md

 For linux users, these packages are easy to install using pip (https://docs.python.org/2/installing/) The same can be used for MAC systems, and possibly with windows systems (but I haven't tried that)

+This code has not been thoroughly tested on operating systems other than Linux Ubuntu 14.04, and I've already noticed that mac d

 ===============
 For the GIF maker, code written by third parties is used, which has the copyright:
 Copyright (C) 2012, Almar Klein, Ant1, Marius van Voorden